Agent Connector

 Practical example

 • Use case: A pipeline receives a user-generated comment from an ISV (independent software vendor) platform.
-The LLM Connector sends the comment to the AI to evaluate whether it’s harmful or offensive.
+The Agent Connector sends the comment to the AI to evaluate whether it’s harmful or offensive.
 The returned score is then used to decide whether the comment should be published or if the user should be flagged.

 • Goal: Evaluate and score a comment’s harmfulness and determine whether it should be approved.